Assembled weight: 175 pounds

 For those who feel stationary fitness bikes are too stationary, the Bowflex VeloCore could be the answer.
 This connected fitness bike that leans from side to side so you feel like you're riding a real bike, instead of just pedaling away in your living room like you have been all year long.

-While it’s just as expensive as a Peloton, the Bowflex VeloCore’s unique design and large display makes it a compelling alternative, and one of the best exercise bikes around.
+While it’s just as expensive as a Peloton, the Bowflex VeloCore’s unique design and large display makes it a compelling alternative, one of the best exercise bikes around and the best workout machine that’s not a Peloton in the 2021 Tom's Guide Awards for health and fitness tech.
 Plus, its side-to-side movement will help tone your midsection — if you can stomach its price.

 Bowflex Velocore review: Price and subscription costs